QuantumLS-Studio/MathTool-CLI/README.md

 This program is free and open source.
 We allow everyone to use the source code for enrichment, compilation, etc. But we don't take any responsibility for any problems!

-⚠ note: This program cannot be used for science!
+⚠ Note: This program cannot be used for science!
 If anything goes wrong, do so at your own risk!

 ## ❔ How to use